Seems a bit loose on my end should i not be able to identify what people thought was the correct answer vs the actual one. Thanks

 Currently there is an option to view actual responses through the question_responses.csv file in the data dump.
 However, it’s not a very user friendly option.

 Quiz reporting is something that is on the current roadmap and we are anticipating improvements to this feature by the end of the year.
-The Bridge Roadmap can be viewed by Bridge Customers, here: Customer Lounge or here: http://roadmap.bridgeapp.com/
+The Bridge Roadmap can be viewed by Bridge Customers, here: The specified item was not found. or here: http://roadmap.bridgeapp.com/

 In addition to what Jordan has said, here's a little peek into what we're thinking.
 Please note that these are tentative, but if you'd like to provide some additional feedback, please reach out to your CSM!
 We'd love to chat more about this.